Convert Your Work to PDF

 4. Hold your phone high enough above the paper to take a picture of the entire page.
 Genius Scan will try to identify the outline of your page.
 Click on the circle at the bottom center of your screen to scan the image.

-5. Repeat step 4 until you have taken scans (pictures) of each page in your document.Note: Another useful free document scanner app you can use with your LCPS Office 365 account is Office Lens, available for iOS / Android
+5. Repeat step 4 until you have taken scans (pictures) of each page in your document.6.
+Select "Done" and then select the "share" icon in the bottom right.7.
+Select "Email" under the Export To options, and email the attachment to yourself.Note: Another useful free document scanner app you can use with your LCPS Office 365 account is Office Lens, available for iOS / Android

 Please note: There are free applications and Chrome PDF Editor add-ons that claim to create PDF files.
 If the method you are using to create your PDF is not listed above, please test the PDF you create.
 It is important to verify it will open in Adobe Acrobat correctly before uploading and submitting the PDF document to your Virtual Loudoun instructor.
 If you use a PDF annotation tool like Kami, export your file to Google Drive and select the "Flatten Annotations" checkbox.